 In Algorithmic Trading, speed is critical for success.
-Traders must optimize and reduce the latency of both hearing about important transactions and submitting transactions to mining pools.
+Traders must optimize and reduce the latency of both hearing about important transactions and submitting transactions to block builders and validators.
 Following the guidelines below, bloXroute users can receive the greatest performance from the BDN and get an advantage over competitors.

 Algorithmic Trading is usually a bot responding to a transaction (trigger transaction).
 In this case, there are two main unknowns:

 - 1.Origin of the trigger transaction: The trigger transaction could have been created anywhere in the world.

 - 2.Validator/block builder location: The node creating the next block can be located anywhere in the world.

 A trader needs to minimize the duration between the time a trigger transaction was first available in the mempool and the time their bot receives it.

 A trader needs to minimize the duration between the time they send their trade transaction (or bundle) and the time block builders/validators receive the transaction/bundle.